nanibah/Academic-CV/content/authors/admin/_index.md

 I collaborated with [Dr.Katie Skinner](https://robotics.umich.edu/profile/katherine-skinner/) for my directed study on enhancing perception for Autonomous Underwater Vehicles.
 Prior to my master's, I worked as a R&D Engineer at [Hachidori Robotics](https://hachidorirobotics.com/), where I developed production-grade software for deployment of Autonomous Mobile Robots enabling warehouse automation.
 I also interned at [IGCAR](https://www.igcar.gov.in/) and worked with [Dr.Joseph Winston](https://www.linkedin.com/in/sjwinston/?originalSubdomain=in) on resolving spatial awareness for nuclear reactor core inspection systems.

-Looking forward to connect with you :)
+Looking forward to connecting with you :)
 <!-- </div> -->
 {style="text-align: justify;"}